Passé simple: Modern usage

 Passé simple « J'arrivai. » ("I arrived."
 I came to town, but it is possible that I am not still here.)

 Local usage

 In modern spoken French, the passé simple has practically disappeared, but localised French has its own variations, like this sample from Langue d'oïl in the North of France where "mangea" is replaced by "mangit":

 « Malheureux comme le chien à Brisquet, qui n'allit qu'une fois au bois, et que le loup le mangit. » Unfortunate like Brisquet's dog, who went into the woods only once and whom the wolf ate.

 In Canada, the passé simple continues to be used, at least more than in France.
-It has retained its use due to interactions with English, which has equivalents to both the "passé composé" and the "passé simple".

-In modern spoken French, the passé simple is used occasionally as a joke to make the sentence sound either snobbier or more refined, especially after the first or second person plural, which are rarely if ever used in contemporary French, even in writing.
+In modern spoken French, the passé simple is used occasionally as a joke to make the sentence sound either more pretentious or refined, especially in the first or second person plural, which are rarely if ever used in contemporary French, even in writing.